-If you are aged 17-24 or looking for work, you may be able to study a free or low-fee course through JobTrainer.
+Are you 16+ years of age, leaving school, looking for work or wanting to reskill or upskill in an in-demand industry?
+You may be able to study a free or low-fee course through JobTrainer.

-The Australian Government is partnering with participating state and territory governments to establish the $1 billion JobTrainer Fund.
-Training places will be rolled out on a state-by-state basis, starting from October 2020.
+The Australian Government has partnered with participating state and territory governments to establish the JobTrainer Fund.
+Training places are available now.

-For more information on courses and occupations that may be available through JobTrainer in your region, please select your state or territory below.
+For more information on courses that may be available through JobTrainer, please select your state or territory below.